-The most common reason your car won’t accelerate is due to a faulty throttle body or a faulty air-fuel mixture.
+The most common reason why a car won’t accelerate is due to a faulty throttle body or a faulty air-fuel mixture.
 A faulty air-fuel mixture could be caused by a bad MAF sensor, clogged fuel filter, clogged air filter, or a faulty fuel pump.
 Ignition issues can also cause it.

 While these are far from all of the possible reasons, it’s a good start.
 Here is a more detailed list of the 8 most common causes why your car won’t accelerate:

 The most common cause of a car that won’t accelerate is a lean air-fuel mixture.
 The mass airflow sensor measures the air entering the engine, and the engine control unit is then calculating how much fuel should be injected into the engine.

 Commonly, this sensor gets dirt if you have an open-air filter or haven’t changed the air filter in a while.